django-master/django-webp/README.rst

 django-webp
 ===========

-Returns a webp image instead of jpg, gif or png to browsers which have support.
+Speeds up static file load times by generating a webp image to load to a webpage instead of a jpg, gif or png

 |Build Status| |Coverage Status|